lucksei/k8s-submissions-chapter2/README.md

 gcloud services enable container.googleapis.com
 ```

 The installation sets the `kubeconfig` to point to the newly created cluster.
-Check with `kubectl cluster-info`
+Check with `kubectl cluster-info`.

+Modified the `service.yaml` for the pingpong app to use the `LoadBalancer` type and respond on port 80.

+Also, GKE provisions a persistent disk for Volume Claims automatically, this needs `storageClassName` to **NOT** be specified in the PVC (defaults to `StorageClass`).
+Info here: https://cloud.google.com/kubernetes-engine/docs/concepts/persistent-volumes